replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 ## About Storage Destinations

-You configure the snapshots feature to store backups on a supported storage provider backend using the kots CLI or the Snapshots page in the admin console.
-You configure a storage destination for both existing clusters and clusters provisioned by the Replicated Kubernetes installer.
+You can configure the snapshots feature to store backups on a supported storage provider backend using the kots CLI or the Snapshots page in the admin console.
+You can configure a storage destination for both existing clusters and clusters provisioned by the Replicated Kubernetes installer.

 Kubernetes installer provisioned clusters include a locally-provisioned object store.
 By default, Kubernetes installer clusters are preconfigured in the admin console to store backups in the locally-provisioned object store.
 This object store is sufficient for only rollbacks and downgrades and is not a suitable configuration for disaster recovery.
 Replicated recommends that you configure a snapshots storage destination that is external to the cluster in the admin console for Kubernetes installer clusters.